OpenNMT/OpenNMT-py/docs/source/examples/replicate_vicuna/ReplicateVicuna.md

 We can start by generating some samples (by turning `dump_samples` to True and `n_samples` to a strictly positive value).

-It is worth noting that the he sentencepiece vocabulary does not map the custom substring ｟newline｠with specific token.
+It is worth noting that the he sentencepiece vocabulary does not map the custom substring ｟newline｠with a specific token.
 However it maps the new line symbol '\n' with the token '<0x0A>'.
-To handle properlyour datasets without changing the vocabulary and training new embddings from scratch, the Tokenize transform replaces on-the-fly the token '｟newline｠' token with  '<0x0A>'.
+To handle properly our datasets without changing the vocabulary and training new embddings from scratch, the Tokenize transform replaces on-the-fly the token '｟newline｠' token with  '<0x0A>'.

 For instance the first training example is transformed in:
 ```txt